-(NOTE: You might also be interested in my book, Helping Students Motivate Themselves: Practical Answers To Classroom Challenges.
-If you click on “Sample pages” you can download the entire first chapter, including lesson plans and hand-outs, for free!)
+(NOTE: You might also be interested in my book, Helping Students Motivate Themselves: Practical Answers To Classroom Challenges.)

 And check out its sequel, Self-Driven Learning.